 Let me run through a series of explanations, because it’s not just one effect.
 It’s a couple with superficial similarity.
 (A) is isolated, but (B) and (C) feed into each other:

 A) The simplest explanation for a Tocqueville effect is simply power.
 Suddenly realizing that you can achieve a big thing means that you’re also able to do the little things.
-If you conceive of it this way, it’s no stranger then: “He bought a house, but then a went and bought a whole bunch of fancy wine.”
-That’s no cunning insight, and this explanation is also not one that important to us.
+If you conceive of it this way, it’s no stranger than: “He bought a house, but then he went and bought a whole bunch of fancy wine.”
+That’s no cunning insight, and this explanation is not one that’s important to us.

 B) The Polanyi and Scott reason behind it: with each and every single disruption, the previous community bonds have been shattered, even if people have gotten richer (see: the economic prejudice).
 This opens groups up for mass movements, and you don’t even have to manufacture a demon.
 Whoever’s in power is obviously the monster.